MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-security-overview-odaa.md

 Most databases contain sensitive data that requires a secure architecture beyond database-level protections.
 The defense-in-depth strategy provides comprehensive security by layering multiple defense mechanisms.
 This approach combines various measures to avoid relying solely on one type of security, such as network defenses.
 These measures include strong authentication and authorization frameworks, network security, encryption of data at rest, and encryption of data in transit.
 This multilayered strategy is essential for securing Oracle workloads effectively.

-For more information, see [Security Guide for Oracle Exadata Database Service on Dedicated Infrastructure](https://docs.oracle.com/en/engineered-systems/exadata-cloud-service/ecscm/ecs-security-guide.html#GUID-EBDA0EB5-734A-4AD2-A740-8C174B1FFE3B) and [Exadata Security Controls](https://www.oracle.com/a/ocom/docs/engineered-systems/exadata/exadata-cloud-service-security.pdf).
+For more information, see [Security guide for Oracle Exadata Database Service on dedicated infrastructure](https://docs.oracle.com/en/engineered-systems/exadata-cloud-service/ecscm/ecs-security-guide.html#GUID-EBDA0EB5-734A-4AD2-A740-8C174B1FFE3B) and [Exadata security controls](https://www.oracle.com/a/ocom/docs/engineered-systems/exadata/exadata-cloud-service-security.pdf).

 ## Design considerations